 Steps to take as an injured passenger Of a car accident

-In the event of a Car Accident, it is pretty common knowledge what to do when you are a driver involved.
+In the event of a Car Accident in Georgia, it is common knowledge what to do when you are a driver involved.

 However, knowing what to do in the case of a car accident as a passenger gets a little confusing.